CLASS Philosophy: Building independence and skills

 To contact Undergraduate Day-School Admissions, please call (612) 330-1001 or 1(800) 788-5678.
 You can also visit the Day Admissions website.
 For information about admission to other programs at Augsburg, follow the Admissions links from the Augsburg homepage.

 The CLASS staff includes full-time professionals and numerous student workers.
 The Disability Specialists are professionals who have graduate degrees as well as experience in providing direct service to students with disabilities.
-They provide individualized academic support services for students with learning, attentional, psychiatric, or other cognitive disabilities.
+They provide individualized academic support services for students with learning, attentional, psychiatric, or other cognitive disabilities, as well as physical and other health conditions.

 The Accommodations Team coordinates testing accommodations, notetaking services, audio textbooks, requests for books through Learning Ally (formerly RFB&D), and maintains adaptive technology such as Kurzweil and other assistive software.